Getting Your Financial Ducks In A Row Rotating Header Image

 The Survivor Benefit is exclusive of the surviving spouse’s own retirement benefit.
 If the surviving spouse is eligible for a retirement benefit that is greater than the Survivor Benefit, only the greater of the two will be payable.

 Technically the surviving spouse can choose between the two benefits, if he or she is eligible for both at the same time.
 This can work to the surviving spouse’s advantage if the Survivor Benefit was taken early.
-By starting the Survivor Benefit early, the Surviving Spouse could wait to take his or her retirement benefit, allowing this retirement benefit to earn the delayed retirement credits up to age 70.
+By starting the Survivor Benefit early, the Surviving Spouse could wait to take his or her retirement benefit, allowing this retirement benefit to earn the delayed retirement credits up to as late as age 70.
 This generally amounts to an increase in the retirement benefit of 8% for each year delayed beyond Full Retirement Age.

 Here’s an example – Dick and Jane, both age 62 with retirement benefits available when they reach Full Retirement Age of $2,000 and $1,300, respectively.
 Neither of them has filed for Social Security retirement or Spousal Benefits.
 Dick has recently passed away.